ArashAh/version_control_workshop/part-1.md

     - On GitHub, edit README to add: "Input from remote repo to be pulled to local repo using IDE."
     - Commit message: “Editing from GitHub.”
-    - Fetch and pull the latest changes from github using RStudio
+    - Fetch and pull the latest changes from GitHub using RStudio

 19. **Review commit history in IDE:**
     - In RSTudio: use git history
     - In VS Code: use git graph

-### Going Back to History
+## Going back to history

 20. **Commit to be amended**